Thesis

 Business Model

-As of December 2021, Replit generated the majority of its revenue from the $7 per month “Hacker” plan.
-In August 2023, Replit announced changes to its pricing plans citing continued product upgrades, such as deployments, Ghostwriter, and access to other databases like PostgreSQL.
-As of September 2023, Replit leverages a variety of pricing plans for individuals, businesses, and students, across certain types of storage, performance, and functionality.
+Replit generates revenue through monthly and annual subscriptions.
+In August 2023, Replit announced changes to its pricing plans citing continued product upgrades, such as deployments, and access to other databases like PostgreSQL.
+In November 2023, Replit announced its transition to Replit Core, a combination of previous tiered memberships Hacker and Pro, to create a single membership for all Replit builders.
+As of August 2024, Replit leverages a variety of pricing plans for individuals, businesses, and teams, across certain types of storage, performance, and functionality.
+Replit also has additional pricing around Replit Deployments.

 Source: Replit